 in the Hauts-de-France

 25 engineering schools

 10% of all students graduating from engineering schools each year in France

 A large healthcare network

 Leading hospital-university campus in Europe

-The 15,000 professionals at the CHRU Lille are part of one of the largest campuses in Northern Europe.
+The 15,000 professionals at the CHU Lille are part of one of the largest campuses in Northern Europe.
 This referenced teaching and research-oriented innovative university hospital covers severe diseases which require state-of-the-art medical technologies and infrastructure as well as specialised medical expertise.
 Its aim is to develop innovation and medical research.
-Around 1.4 million patients receive care in this hospital each year, which allows the CHRU Lille to develop its technical expertise, both for specialised and general healthcare.
+Around 1.4 million patients receive care in this hospital each year, which allows the CHU Lille to develop its technical expertise, both for specialised and general healthcare.